nguyenvukhang/kitty2/docs/shell-integration.rst

     marks prompts.

 no-complete
-    Turn off completion for the kitty command.
+    Turn off completion for the alatty command.
-    Note that for the fish shell this does not take effect, since fish already comes with a kitty completion script.
+    Note that for the fish shell this does not take effect, since fish already comes with a alatty completion script.

 no-sudo
-    Do not alias :program:`sudo` to ensure the kitty terminfo files are available in the sudo environment.
+    Do not alias :program:`sudo` to ensure the alatty terminfo files are available in the sudo environment.
 This is needed if you have sudo configured to disable setting of environment variables on the command line.
     By default, if sudo is configured to allow all commands for the current